 CLIENT ALERTS

-New Year's Resignations: Is Your Company Prepared?

-1.11.2019
+New Year's Resignations 2020: Five Quick Tips for Employers

+2.4.2020

-January is certainly the month for New Year's resolutions.
-Anyone who has gone to his or her local gym or fitness center can certainly attest to that!
-But January is also a big month for New Year's RESIGNATIONS.
-Many companies experience their highest employee turnover rate after the 1st of the year.
+With January now behind us, hopefully everyone is sticking to their New Year's resolutions.
+But separate from those resolutions, many employers are experiencing increased employee resignations in early 2020.
+Indeed, most employers experience their highest employee turnover rate after the 1st of the year.
 Why?
 Well, a lot of companies pay out their bonuses and/or commissions in December (the end of the year).
-Many of the employees who depart in January had already made their decision to leave weeks or months before the 1st of the year.
-They are simply waiting to collect their final "big" check before they leave for their new employer.
+Many of the employees who depart in January or February have already made their decision to leave weeks or months before the 1st of the year.
+The departing employees are simply waiting to collect their final "big" check before they leave for their new employer.
 While companies cannot force employees to stay with them (at least in the United States) or completely prevent turnover, they CAN at least take steps to make sure that their most valuable assets (e.g. confidential information, trade secrets, and customer relationships) are protected.
 Is your company prepared for these resignations?

-Below are 5 (five) tips to make sure that your company is prepared for these resignations and in a great position to protect your most valuable assets.
+Below are five (5) quick tips to make sure that your company is prepared for these resignations and in the best possible position to protect your most valuable assets.

-1. Ensure that Important Employees Have Signed Non-Competition, Non-Solicitation, and Confidential/Non-Disclosure Agreements.
+1. Ensure that Important Employees Have Signed Non-Competition, Non-Solicitation, and/or Confidential/Non-Disclosure Agreements.
 Nearly all employees should sign at least confidentiality agreements.
 If employees are handling sensitive information and/or have access to such information (e.g. customer lists, secret formula, pricing, etc.), it is not unreasonable that they agree to keep that information confidential and not disclose it, even after they resign or leave the company.
-For higher level employees and/or employees with more direct access to customers and/or secret information, it may be appropriate for them to sign non-compete and/or non-solicit agreements that better protect the company from undue competitive harm.
-A simple audit of the employees and their files is always helpful
+For higher-level employees and/or employees with more direct access to customers and/or secret information, it may be appropriate for them to sign non-compete and/or non-solicit agreements that better protect the company from undue competitive harm.
+A

 Related People

 Phillip C. Korovesis Of Counsel

+Ivonne M. Soler Senior Attorney

 Related Services

-Non-Compete & Trade Secret

-Trade Secret & Non-Compete Specialty Team
+Non-Compete & Trade Secret Trade Secret & Non-Compete Specialty Team